 Carry around your dog poo bags in style with this super cute bag , practical and fashionable.
 A great accessory to bring with you on your dog walks.
 Clip onto jeans, your bag, or your dogs lead, you'll never be caught without bags again!

-As part of our Charity craft tutorial initiative, this tutorial and pattern is completely free!
+This tutorial and pattern is completely free!
 If you have enjoyed this tutorial you can leave a donation to Blue Cross here.

 Click the Zip file below to download the pattern